alxlit/alxlit.github.io/_posts/2014-02-01-process-homework-scans-with-the-gimp.md

 Note that it's loading up the GIMP (without the GUI) per scan.
 You could probably avoid this by putting all the `-b` options together, or figure out how to do it through the API.

+## Example

+TODO

+A few lines of code and some open-source software can save you $1200!

 [1]: http://vt.edu
 [2]: http://www.shopfujitsu.com/store/